Tet is knocking on our doors and its the biggest holiday to ever grace Vietnam.

 Girls With Be With Their Families

 If you thought you could just come up to a pretty Vietnamese lady and try to strike up a conversation with her without appearing creepy, well guess again.

 Nearly every single girl you see out during Tet will be with her family or close friends.

-Not only will you have to deal with being cock blocked by her loved ones, there’s a massive amount of prying eyes around everywhere as well.
+Not only will you have to deal with being cockblocked by her loved ones, but there’s also a massive amount of prying eyes around everywhere as well.

 Even if she was interested in you, being seen talking with some stranger while her family and close friends look on will make her quite uncomfortable and hesitant to be exchanging numbers with you, or even just having a normal chat.

 During my first Tet over here in Vietnam, I expected there to be a tonne of people in the city all partaking in the Tet festivities, yet when Tet did arrive, I was welcomed with a ghost town instead.